 Pro: You can cash in on the trend.
 Have a unit that’s been vacant for awhile?
 If you can’t rent it for a year, how about getting someone from Airbnb paying rent for a month or two.
 Even if they’re only staying for a week, it’s money coming in, which is way better than no money coming in when it’s vacant.

-Con: You’ll have to remember your ABCs: Always Be Cleaning.
+Con: You’ll have to remember your ABCs: Always be cleaning.
 If there is frequent turnover of vacationers and visitors, you’ll constantly have to monitor your apartments and then clean them.
 Even if your renter is still there, there will probably be more maintenance calls.
 That could end up being more time and money for your team.
-This probably isn’t a huge deal.
-But still, something to consider.
+This…probably isn’t a huge deal.
+But, still, something to consider.

 Pro: You can’t fight City Hall.
 So you might as well have a say.
 Eventually, a resident is going to list his apartments on the home-sharing site.
 It’s definitely going to happen, whether you want it to or not.
-If you embrace this, and have documented procedures in place for this, you can regulate how and when it happens.
+If you embrace this, and have documented procedures in place for this so you can regulate how and when it happens.